-Data was first retrieved from the MPAC.
+Data was first retrieved from the Municipal Property Assessment Corporation (MPAC).
 This data was referenced because it classifies each property in Ontario according to its functional purposes.
 For example, data entries categorized as a 300 series property are classified as a residential property, including both permanent residences and seasonal residences.

 It can be difficult to assume the number of people that are staying at a seasonal residence at any given time.
 For example, it is common for numerous different families to rent a single seasonal residence throughout the summer.
 This produces a high degree of variability in the population of any single seasonal residence, as one week could have 3 residents occupying the premises and the following week could have 8.

 From a calculation perspective, the most appropriate response would be to use a provincial statistic, such as the average number of residents per household.
 However, using a statistical average such as the average number of residents per household results in a static number, and shifts the aspect of variability to the object it represents, which in this case is the household.
 Therefore, accounting for seasonal population in an annual population growth rate would require calculating the growth rate of the number of residential properties as determined by MPAC.

-Based on the static nature of the number of residents per household, it was assumed that the growth rate of the number of residential properties would be the same as population.
+Based on the static nature of the number of residents per household, it was assumed that the growth rate of the number of residential properties would be the same as population, and that municipal operations would grow at a similar rate to match the added demand of municipal services.
 As a result, the annual growth rate of residential properties was used to determine the BAU forecast.

 Given that the BAU forecast was determined by annual residential property growth, multiple years of data was used to eliminate the possibility of an outlier skewing the calculation result.
-With this consideration, the residential property growth rate was calculated for each year from 2010 to 2016, and then averaged.
-This resulted in an average annual residential property growth rate of 0.63%.
-Following the PCP protocol, this 0.63% growth rate was used to determine the forecasted emissions for the year 2030.
+With this consideration, the residential property growth rate from 2011 to 2016 was calculated, and then averaged on a year-by-year basis.
+This resulted in an average annual residential property growth rate of 0.95%.
+This growth rate was then used to forecast emissions to the year 2030.

-Given a 0.63% annual residential property growth rate forecasted to the year 2030, community emissions in the TC are expected to be 14,702.77 tonnes of CO2e in 2030, representing a 9.2% increase from baseline levels, if business is to continue as usual.
+Given an average annual residential property growth rate of 0.95% forecasted to the year 2030, the MW's community is expected to produce 8,190 tCO2e in 2030, representing a 14% increase from baseline levels if business is to continue as usual.